Dynatrace/snippets/DigitalBusinessDashboards/README.md

 TBD…</br>
 </br>
 How do I deploy the dashboards?</br>
-1. Download a zip from GitHub (URL TDB)
+1. Download a zip from this repo
 2. Unzip into any directory
 3. Create a cfg file with a 3-digit prefix (i.e. 313.cfg)
 4. Example: </br>